Prickly Pear is Everywhere! The Health Benefits of Eating Cactus

 August is prickly pear harvest season in Arizona and it’s a great time to seek out some of your favorite prickly pear drinks and dishes.
 Here are some of the best places to chow down on prickly pear in Arizona:

-• Diego Pops – This hip Mexican joint in Scottsdale is known for their flavorful prickly pear margaritas.
+• Diego Pops – This hip Mexican joint in Scottsdale is known for its flavorful prickly pear margaritas.
 Stop by for happy hour 7 days a week!

 • Gertrude’s – Fittingly located inside the Desert Botanical Garden, Gertrude’s serves up seasonal flavors from local Arizona growers, including a sweet prickly pear jam.